-- 1. have an overall GPA of at least 2.5 on 4.0 scale.
-(All hours attempted are used in calculation of overall GPA.) - file written application with the School of Nursing.
-Consult academic adviser or director of the BSN program.
+- have an overall GPA of at least 2.5 on 4.0 scale.
+(All 1. hours attempted are used in calculation of overall GPA.) - file written application with the School of Nursing.
+2. Consult academic adviser or director of the BSN program.
 Deadlines for receipt of BSN applications are March 15 for fall semester and Sept.
 15 for spring semester.
-Registered Nurse students enrolling in the RN-BSN/MSN track should contact the BSN Program director for admission times. - 3. have successfully completed general studies courses.
-A grade of C or above is required in many of these courses.
-For additional information, contact the office of the BSN Program director or visit the School of Nursing website at www.troy.edu. - 4. have a current, unencumbered RN license in state of clinical practice if student is entering the RN-BSN/MSN course sequence. - 5. be able to achieve certain core performance standards required by the duties of the nursing profession. - 6.
-If transferring from another school of nursing, submit a letter from the dean/department chair of that school stating that the student was eligible for continuation in the school.
-Students transferring from another school of nursing who are not or were not eligible to continue in the nursing program in which they are/were enrolled are not eligible for admission to Troy University's BSN program unless they first complete an accredited associate degree program and are registered nurses.
+Registered Nurse students enrolling in the RN-BSN/MSN track should contact the BSN Program director for admission times. - have successfully completed general studies courses.
+A 3. grade of C or above is required in many of these courses.
+For additional information, contact the office of the BSN Program director or visit the School of Nursing website at www.troy.edu. - have a current, unencumbered RN license in state of 4. clinical practice if student is entering the RN-BSN/MSN course sequence. - be able to achieve certain core performance standards 5. required by the duties of the nursing profession. - If transferring from another school of nursing, submit a 6. letter from the dean/department chair of that school stating that the student was eligible for continuation in the school.
+Students transferring from another school of nursing who are not or were not eligible to continue in the nursing program in which they are/were enrolled are not eligible for admission to Troy University's BSN program unless they first completed an accredited associate degree program from a regionally accredited institution and/or Accreditation Commission for Education in Nursing (ACEN) accreditation and are registered nurses.